truher/frc-test/cv1/retroreflection.md

 ## Quantifying retroreflection

 How can we assign some quantities to what we're seeing?
 How much of the incident light is reflected?
 How narrowly is it reflected?
-The datasheet mentions a number, $R_A$, which is 500.
+The datasheet mentions a number, "Coefficient of Retroreflection," $R_A$, which is 500.
 What does that number mean?

+The coefficient of retroreflection represents the ratio of reflected intensity (flux per angle, intuitively, the brightness in a particular direction) to total incident flux.

+How can we quantify this idea?

 It turns out that retroreflectors are pretty highly studied, because they're important for automobile safety at night.
 Every road sign includes retroreflectors indended to reflect car headlights into the eyes of the driver.
 There are ASTM standards for [describing